Muhammad Muhsin

 This year was

 unlike the previous one.
-I had then wanted to give a tantalizing treat to my
+I had then wanted to give a tantalising treat to my

 wife, which was subsequently marred by some chilling and killing incidents in